 9. Using leftover sourdough bread in soup

-Adding a handful of dried pieces of sourdough bread to a bowl of soup as it’s served is an integral part in some soup dishes.
+Adding a handful of dried pieces of sourdough bread to a bowl of soup as it’s served is an integral part of some soup dishes.
 And it works in many types of soup too!
 The bread remains slightly crunchy whilst soaking up the juices for an amazing flavour.
 It’ll also be more filling.
 It’s definitely worth a try when making a French onion soup!

 10. Panzanella salad

-A fantastic salad which I recently discovered is the panzanella salad.
+A fantastic salad which I recently discovered is the Panzanella salad.
 It uses up stale sourdough to make a fun, healthy dish that’s really filling.

-To make a panzanella salad
+To make a Panzanella salad

 Step 1: Preheat the oven to 180C.